Bambo-Rambo/RNG-Guides/ExtraInfo.md

 “Search Level” is the number of times you have encountered the target Pokemon (shown in the DexNav screen for each Pokemon - caps at 999).
 Suggested value: 999.

-“Chain” is the current chain length (caps at 100).
+“Chain” is the current chain length (caps at 99).
 Suggested value: 4.

 **Third Tab (Preferences)**

 In the “Type” Combobox, choose the desired Encounter Type.
-Normal is for Pokemon that can also appear in the area with Normal Wild RNG, while DexNav is for DexNav exclusives (3 for each area - Some areas don't have excluives).
+Normal is for default Pokemon that can occur as wild encounters in the area, while DexNav is for DexNav exclusives (3 for each area - Some areas don't have excluives).

 Pick the desired slot(s) in the second combobox.
 For DexNav Pokemon, the slots can be found in the beginning of the guide.

 In the third combobox, fill in the rest of the filters to your preference.

-“Success” is for a successfull patch trigger (Works only if you rotate when step counter = 19.
-Will be explained later in the guide).

 “Shiny” for a guaranteed shiny patch.

 “HA” for Hidden Ability“ and “Egg move“ for an exclusive breeding move than cannot be obtained otherwise.

-“Level Boost” for a +10 to the Level of the resulting Pokemon.
+“Level Boost” for a +10 to the Level of the resulting Pokemon (exclamation mark in the lower DexNav screen when occurs).

 As for “Potential” and “Flute”, the former is the guaranteed perfect IVs you will get for an index (caps at 3), while the latter is about the Level drop/boost if the White/Black Flute is activated for that location (caps at 4).